the-illarionov/the-supersonic-plugin-for-scroll-based-animation/.github/README.md

 2. ## Use native CSS animations
     ```javascript
-    const plugin = new TheSupersonicPlugin({
+    const plugin = new TheSupersonicPlugin([
-        drivers: {
-            hooray: {
+        {
-                start: document.querySelector('.start'), // Animation starts when this element appears on the screen
+            start: '.start', // Animation starts when this element appears on the screen
-                end: document.querySelector('.end'), // Animation ends when this element appears on the screen
+            end: '.end', // Animation ends when this element appears on the screen
             elements: ['.animatable'] // List of elements with CSS animations
         },
-        },
-    });
+    ]);
     ```
     ```css
     .animatable {